Last Update : 1st August 2019

 The instrument measures absolute humidity and temperature from the surface to about 10 km altitude, together with integrated water vapour (IWV), with a time resolution of about 7 minutes.
 Data recorded from 2009 to 2014 have been intensively analyzed and scientific results have been published.
 A new parameter (LWP = Liquid Water Path) is retrieved since 2013, and should be sensitive to the presence of clouds above the station.
 This parameter will need to be validated against measurements from other instruments at the station.
 A detailed presentation of the HAMSTRAD radiometer together with all the validation and scientific studies performed with the HAMSTRAD measurements are listed in the section 5, References.

-By considering the HAMSTRAD measurements performed from 2009 to 2014 and other data sets e.g. in situ, radiosondes, satellite, lidar, meteorological analyses, backtrajectories, mesoscale models, we have already studied i) the strengths and weaknesses of this instrument by calculating biases and correlations, and ii) the different processes occurring in the Antarctic troposphere : 1) diurnal variability of temperature and H2O in the planetary boundary layer, 2) seasonal variability of temperature and H2O in the planetary boundary layer and in the free troposphere linked to the origin of air masses (dry and cold periods associated with Antarctic origin of air masses whilst less dry and less cold periods associated with oceanic origin of air masses), 3) temperature vs. H2O correlation along the vertical from the lowermost to the middle troposphere, 4) episodes of clouds and diamond dusts above the station.
+By considering the HAMSTRAD measurements performed from 2009 to 2014 and other data sets e.g. in situ, radiosondes, satellite, lidar, meteorological analyses, backtrajectories, mesoscale models, we have already studied i) the strengths and weaknesses of this instrument by calculating biases and correlations, and ii) the different processes occurring in the Antarctic troposphere : 1) diurnal variability of temperature and H2O in the planetary boundary layer, 2) seasonal variability of temperature and H2O in the planetary boundary layer and in the free troposphere linked to the origin of air masses (dry and cold periods associated with Antarctic origin of air masses whilst less dry and less cold periods associated with oceanic origin of air masses), 3) temperature vs. H2O correlation along the vertical from the lowermost to the middle troposphere, 4) episodes of ice and supercooled liquid water clouds and of diamond dusts above the station.

 Based upon previous studies, we can infer three recommendations regarding the use of HAMSTRAD data.
 1) HAMSTRAD IWV measurements from 2009 to 2014 are of excellent quality (r > 0.98) and can be used without retrieving any bias.
 These 7-minute time resolution data are suitable for scientific analysis considering both an absolute comparison (in unit kg m-2) and a relative time evolution of this parameter (e.g. a temporal anomaly).
 2) HAMSTRAD temperature measurements are suitable for scientific analyses over the range 0-10 km with a high correlation (r > 0.80) with radiosondes.
 The time evolution of this parameter over the period 2009-2014 with a 7-min resolution is meaningful.
 Nevertheless, the vertical distribution of temperature from 0 to 10 km is subject to biases that need to be removed if the scientific analyses require the use of vertical profiling.
 3) HAMSTRAD absolute humidity measurements are suitable for scientific analyses over the range 0-4 km.
 Above 4 km, both the amount of H2O dramatically decreases and the instrument loses sensitivity.
 The time evolution of this parameter over the period 2009-2014 and over the range 0-4 km with a 7-min resolution is meaningful (r > 0.70).
 Nevertheless, the vertical distribution of absolute humidity from 0 to 4 km is subject to biases that need to be removed if the scientific analyses require the use of vertical profiling.